wacncontent/CustomizeTool/removeCommentOutput/articles/service-fabric/service-fabric-reliable-actors-pattern-resource-governance.md

-﻿<properties
+<properties
-   pageTitle="Azure Service Fabric Actors Resource Governance design pattern" description="Design pattern on how Service Fabric Actors can be used to model application what needs to scale but use constrained resources" services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Resource governance design pattern | Windows Azure" description="Design pattern on how Service Fabric Reliable Actors can be used to model application needs to scale up but use constrained resources." services="service-fabric" documentationCenter=".net" authors="vturecek"